abrarhaque98/Team_5/README.md

 ## Method of Project Completion
 - Tools being used for each section of the project:
-  - Data Cleaning and Analysis: We will use Python's built-in ```pandas``` library to clean and analyze our data.
+  - Data Cleaning and Analysis: Python's built-in ```pandas``` library to clean and analyze our data.
 The datasets will be joined using SQL.
   - Database Storage: Data will be stored using an Amazon RDS in the cloud and connected to Postgres.
   - Machine Learning: The Machine Learning will be performed with Python using a Supervised Learning Model.
   - Dashboard: The data will be visualized and presented using Tableau.